michaelficarra/FunctionalJS/README.md

 	Function.empty(null)    // undefined
 	Function.empty(true)    // undefined

-### Function.identity (value) ⇒ value
+### Function.identity (*args) ⇒ value
-Returns whatever value is given.
-When many values are given, returns an array containing those values.
+Returns whatever it is given.
+When many arguments are given, returns an array containing those values.
 Useful when a function is expected and one would like to pass a constant value.